kk3939/docker-practice/README.md

 ```
 $ docker container exec [containerID or name] command
 # connect, into container
-$ docker container exec -it [containerID or name] command
+$ docker container exec -it [containerID or name] bash
 ```

 ## How to write Dockerfile.